rm3310/feedbackr/README.md

 * Use Redux for better state management
 * Allow for the name of quiz to be saved before questions start being made
 * Unit testing could have made development smoother
-* Move to a relational database because the data is more... well relational
+* Move to a relational database because the data is... well... relational
+* Use more functional programming fundamentals to make the app more testable and predictable

 ## The Future
 * Add a page where teacher's can request for extra features to be added